Fall is here with all the cozy and colorful traditions of the season.

 The trees aren’t the only things putting on a colorful show in autumn.

 During fall and winter, sunsets are more vivid.
 This happens because cold wind currents from the north clear more particles out of the air, making it cleaner and dryer.
-Fewer particles means less light scatter and more parts of the light spectrum get through to our eyes.
+Fewer particles mean less light scatter and more parts of the light spectrum get through to our eyes.

 The colors result in glowing skies of pinks, purples, yellows, and oranges.
 Don’t miss the magnificent evening shows in the heavens during autumn and winter.